 OK… plunge!
 Apply steady, downwards pressure until the plunger reaches the bottom of the chamber.
 You’ll know when it’s finished because you’ll hear a hissing sound.
 I suppose the full cup of coffee is also a pretty good indicator that you’ve finished.

 This nifty little contraption, which has garnered somewhat of a cult following over the years, produces a coffee that has the richness of the French Press method, and feels as clean as a coffee that’s brewed with the drip filter method.

 So there we have it.
 Hopefully you’re ready take the plunge yourself (sorry!) and have a go at some of these methods.
 In order to get the most of your coffee experience, we always recommend using the freshest beans possible.
 Some beans are better suited to certain methods, so we urge you to get out there and experiment.

-Feel free to click here to browse our very own range of freshly roasted, Fairtrade coffee beans.
-There’s plenty to pick from – whether you’re looking for wonderfully balanced espresso blends or superb single-origins.
+Be sure to click here to browse our very own range of freshly roasted, Fairtrade coffee beans.
+There’s plenty to pick from – whether you’re looking for wonderfully balanced espresso blends or superb single origins.

 We also offer Roast of the Month coffee subscriptions, with pre ground options available for your preferred brewing method - free shipping is included too!